How to Insert a Musical Score in a Blog or Webpage easily (Step by Step)

 - or embed for the web.
 You can embed the code in any blog, WordPress, Joomla, Blogger, or raw HTML page.

-Then, if you choose the last option, “embed for the web”, you are presented the following window where you can copy the code:
+Then, if you choose the last option, “embed for the web,” you are presented with the following window where you can copy the code:

-You have the option to select an advanced dialog where the options you can choose from are almost limitless.
-You can customize everything, included the color of the interface to match the theme of your website!
+You can select an advanced dialog where the options you can choose from are almost limitless.
+You can customize everything, including the interface’s color, to match your website’s theme!

 Then, as we did with Noteflight and WordPress, we select a custom HTML block in WordPress and paste the code to embed your score in your blog.
 This is the final result: